 These themes help RASP focus our research efforts but are not exclusive.

 For Australia and many other countries, a significant contemporary issue is the consideration of legislation enabling voluntary euthanasia and assisted suicide.
 With such legislation currently before the Victorian Parliament, there is an urgency for debate with wide community participation, informed by rigorous scholarship at the religion-social policy interface – this is RASP’s, the University of Divinity’s Centre for Research in Religion and Social Policy, raison d’etre.

 On Thursday 29 June RASP hosted a major public conversation between two world-renowned bioethicists, Professor Peter Singer and Professor Margaret Somerville.
 The event was chaired by John Cleary, long-time ABC presenter and creator of the original Religion Report.

 Some 400 members of the public attended and were able to ask questions from the presenters.

-Watch the live-stream of the event below.
+Watch the live-stream of the event by clicking on the image.